LOT-assets/gitops-testdrive/docs/content.md

 # Content

-First, review the main concepts required to understand the scope of components involed on the test drive.
+First, review the main concepts required to understand the scope of components involved in the test drive.

 1. [Key concepts (Quick introduction about Kube API, GitOps and CI/CD strategies)](key-concepts.md)

-The hands on is divited on units.
-Each unit have tree sections (teorical introduction, hands on activities and clossing)
+The hands-on is divided into units.
+Each unit have three sections (instructor-led  introduction, hands-on activities, and closing)

 2. [Installing OpenShift GitOps Operator](installing-gitops.md)
 3. [Register a cluster on ArgoCD](registering-cluster.md)